r4z396/A-Pathfinding-Algorithm/README.md

 DEMO: https://r4z396.github.io/A-Pathfinding-Algorithm/

-Mecánicas actualmente implementadas:

--Posibilidad de creación de dos tipos de mapas completamente diferentes y aleatorios customizados.

--Algoritmo A* implementado y funcional(Falta por mejorar)

--El algoritmo diferencia perfectamente bloques transitables y los que no

--El algoritmo diferencia bloques de altura y no permite subir mas de 1 altura.(Para subir una altura tiene que ser 1 punto de altura máxima de la actual)

--El coste del movimiento diagonal es mayor que de uno  vertical u horizontal.
+Implemented Mechanics:

+-Posibility of creation of two diferent types of maps complete customized random.

+-A* Algorithm implemented and functional.

+-Walkable and non walkable blocks

+-Different heights

+-Different cost in vertical and horizontal movement

--El coste de subir un nivel o bajar es mucho mas caro que avanzar en la misma  altura, a su vez cuesta mas subir niveles que bajar.
+-The cost of raising a level or lowering is more expensive than advancing at the same height El coste de subir un nivel o bajar es mucho mas caro que avanzar en la misma  altura, a su vez cuesta mas subir niveles que bajar.

-Mecánicas planteadas:

--Suavizado de los giros del path

--Simplificado del path

--Limpieza de código

--Mejorar el algoritmo y su rendimiento

--Implementacion de búsqueda de varios caminos a la vez

-….